 When you’re jerk baiting or using Texas/Carolina rigs, you might want to go for high range gear ratio.
 On the other hand, while you are crank baiting or deep water spin baiting, a lower gear ratio is more useful and practical.

-Generally, you can categorize gear ratio into slower, mid-range, and high-speed range.
+Generally, you can categorize gear ratio into a slower, mid-range, and high-speed range.

 Slower Gear Ratio falls between 4 to 5.
 And it plays a significant role in the deep diving crank baiting.
 Subsequently, when the baits resist a lot, the torque and power of the lower gear ratio come to the rescue.
 The deep-diving baits are tough to work.
 As a result, you need that extra boost of power to outperform the resisting force of the bait.
 For these reasons, spinning reel with a lower gear ratio is the best.